mzalcmanis/transfer-service/README.md

 ### Error scenarios

-Here are a couple of error scenarios.
+Here are a couple of error scenarios (mind to replace ^ with \ when using Linux).

 Insufficient funds